translate/pootle/docs/server/commands.rst

 Clear stats cache data.

 Make use of :djadmin:`clear_stats` in cases where you want to remove all stats data.
-Such as case may be where you want to recalculate stats after a change to checks or wordcount calculations.
+Such a case may be where you want to recalculate stats after a change to checks or wordcount calculations.
 While it should be fine to run :djadmin:`refresh_stats` or :djadmin:`calculate_checks`, by first running :djadmin:`clear_stats` you can be sure that the stats are calculated from